jm1021/church-of-jesus-christ/_posts/2025-11-30-living-witness.md

 **Life is good with Jesus in the middle.**

-Christ shapes us through growth, loss, pruning, and renewal
+Christ shapes us through growth, loss, pruning, and renewal.

 Not every garden grows in a straight row.
 Even the most fertile, beautiful garden is sometimes pruned—not as punishment, but as preparation.

-Seasons of desert
+Seasons of desert.

-Seasons of water
+Seasons of water.

-Seasons of bloom
+Seasons of bloom.

-Seasons of cutting back, so that something new can grow
+Seasons of cutting back, so that something new can grow.

 Not linear.
 Not simple.
 But deeply, divinely shaped.

-He is the **Living Christ**. we receive his of Living Water, and we develop a personal Living Witness because of both joy and loss.

 ---